Conferences, Roundtables, and Workshops

 'African Copyright Legitimacy' Open AIR

-Cape Town -- This debate between Prof. Nagla Rizk (The American University in Cairo) and Prof. Ben Sihanya (University of Nairobi), moderated by Dr. Chris Armstrong (University of the Witwatersrand), asks whether it is up to African creators, or to policymakers and administrators, to build the legitimacy of national copyright environments on the continent.
+This debate between Nagla Rizk, The American University in Cairo, and Ben Sihanya, the University of Nairobi, moderated by Chris Armstrong, University of the Witwatersrand, asks whether it is up to African creators, or to policymakers and administrators, to build the legitimacy of national copyright environments on the continent.
 This is a session from the combined 3rd Global Congress on IP and the Public Interest and Open AIR Conference on Innovation and IP in Africa.

 December 9, 2013